mongodb/docs-ecosystem/source/includes/language-compatibility-table-python.rst

      - |checkmark|
      - |checkmark|

-.. [#python-2-compat] PyMongo 4.0 and later is not compatible with Python 2
+.. [#python-2-compat] Versions of PyMongo 4.0 and later are not compatible with Python 2
+.. [#ssl-4.0-issue] Versions of Python 3.10 and later are not compatible with TLS/SSL for versions of MongoDB 4.0 and earlier.
+See the `PyMongo documentation <https://pymongo.readthedocs.io/en/stable/examples/tls.html#python-3-10-incompatibilities-with-tls-ssl-on-mongodb-4-0>`__ for more information.
+.. [#three-six-compat] Pymongo 4.1 requires Python 3.6.2 or later.

 .. note::